Skip to content Skip to footer

 6. Once your final order is granted, you are divorced.

-You may have to go to court if one party contests the divorce going ahead.
-Equally, disagreements over who pays legal costs sometimes need to be decided in court.
+You may have to go to Court if one party contests the divorce going ahead, although this now is very rare.

-How are property and finances divided in a divorce?
+How are property and finances divided in divorce?

 Divorce financial settlements can be the most complicated aspect of the process and an equal split in property and finances between the two parties will not be suitable in every case.